hlpullen/quickviewer/README.md

 ##### Other display options

 There are  several options for fine-tuning the appearance of the plot:
+- `colorbar`: show a colorbar for the HU grayscale.
 - `figsize`: sets the figure height in inches (default = 5 inches).
 - `xlim`/`ylim`/`zlim`: set these to a pair of values to specify custom `x`, `y`, or `z` limits (i.e. to crop the plot).
 - `plots_per_row`: maximum number of images to display per row, when using multiple images; this allows images to be spread over multiple rows.